 Cindy Hunter Morganteaches poetry and creative writing at Michigan State University and is the Interim Director of the RCAH Center for Poetry at MSU.
 She is the author of a full-length poetry collection and two chapbooks.
 Harborless(Wayne State University Press) is a 2018 Michigan Notable Book and the winner of the 2017 Moveen Prize in Poetry.
 Apple Season won the Midwest Writing Center’s 2012 Chapbook Contest.
 The Sultan, The Skater, The Bicycle Maker won The Ledge Press 2011 Poetry Chapbook Award.
 She writes regularly for Murder Ballad Monday, a blog devoted to the exploration of the murder ballad tradition in folk and popular music.
 Her work has appeared in a variety of journals, including Tin House Online, Salamander, The Pinch, and West Branch.

 April 15, 2019: Featured poet Russell Brakefield, (student writer James Champion,) with Music by Daryl and the Beans, featuring CMU Faculty: Jeffrey Bean, Darrin Doyle, and Robert Fanning w/ student guest Sam Mooradian.

-LOCATION TBD: Due to the anticipation of a larger audience, this event may take place at the Unitarian Universalist Fellowship of Central Michigan, located at 319 S. University Ave.
+LOCATION CHANGE: Due to the anticipation of a larger audience, this event will take place at the Unitarian Universalist Fellowship of Central Michigan, located at 319 S. University Ave.

 Russell Brakefield is an alumnus of Central Michigan University, and the author of Field Recordings(Wayne State University Press, 2018).
 His writing has appeared in Indiana Review, New Orleans Review, Poet Lore, Crab Orchard Review, Hobart, and elsewhere.
 He received his MFA in poetry from the University of Michigan’s Helen Zell Writers’ Program.
 He has received fellowships from the University of Michigan Musical Society, the Vermont Studio Center, and the National Parks Department.
 He teaches writing at the University Writing Program at the University of Denver.